danielkoll/spectral_feedbacks/README.md

 # How to use for advanced calculations

-Software requirements: the above, plus jupyter, xarray
+*Software requirements: the above, plus jupyter, xarray*

-3. compute spatial feedback maps from additional climate data (here, ERA5 climatologies provided):
+3. compute analytic spatial feedback maps using climate data (the example here uses ERA5 climatologies):

 cd $spectral_feedbacks